-I was ‘introduced’ to Heather Wolf, author of Birding at the Bridge: In Search of Every Bird on the Brooklyn Waterfront, around 1am one June night.
+I met Heather Wolf, author of Birding at the Bridge: In Search of Every Bird on the Brooklyn Waterfront, around 1 am one June night.

 I bumped into her on Amazon while scanning the newest bird books, and she grabbed my attention on page one.

 “I’ve never been a morning person.
 I’m still not a morning person.”

-And then before I read her next sentence, it’s as if we said in unison, “Birds are the only things that make me rise before the sun.”
+And then, before I read the next sentence, it’s as if we said in unison, “Birds are the only things that make me rise before the sun.”

 Birding at the Bridge is a Great Read

-Once I started reading Heather’s book, I couldn’t stop, and a few hours later, I was finished.
+Once I started reading Heather’s book, I couldn’t stop.

 It was such an enjoyable read, and I highly recommend it to anyone who wants to learn more about birds.